-The release engineering team is working on replacing the WMF CI system.
-The existing CI system needs to be replaced, since it relies on a customized version of Zuul, which has long been obsolete.
+The release engineering team is working on upgrading the WMF CI system to be more modern.
+The existing CI system needs to be replaced, since it relies on a customized version of Zuul, which is long obsolete by upstream.
 The current upstream version of Zuul is entirely different, so whatever happens, we need to make significant, user-visible changes, and are taking advantage of the opportunity to re-think the whole CI system from scratch to make it server our various stakeholders better.
 This isn't change for the sake of change, this is opportunistic redesign.

 This document describes what we in the release engineering team are thinking for the new CI system, and why.
 This is part of the second phase of evaluation of new CI tooling.
-The first phase reduced the potential options from several dozen to three.
+The first phase winnowed down the potential options from several dozen to three.
 The second phase looks as the options in more detail.